jessepeterson/margarita/README.md

 See the [reposado](http://github.com/wdas/reposado) project for how to install and prepare it.
 It needs to be setup and configured with at least Apple's catalogs synced.

+__Note__: Reposado may either be installed via setup.py/setuptools or simply run from the code files (either by download/extracting the files or by cloning the repository, etc.).
+Running from the code files is the documented way to run reposado.
+It is important to know in which way reposado is installed as Margarita needs to reference the location of the reposado library files.
+See below on installation for details on setting up.
+Thanks to timsutton on issue #1 for pointing this out.

 **Flask**

     easy_install flask